 USMLE Step 1

 - This is probably the test that will give you the most stress as a medical student.
 You take this test between your second and third year of medical school.
 It has a large bearing on how competitive you will be for your residency.
 There are many programs that can be helpful for you to study.
 I took a more basic approach with these two books and studying USMLEWorld Question bank and scored in the 97th percentile.
 I went through each book 2-3 times, reviewing what I had read at the end of the day and then doing a review day at the end of the week.
 I studied more from books at the beginning and did more study questions at the end.
 This approach may not work for everyone, but it did work for me.

 - For your actual course work, your school will give you required texts.
-This is a book list mainly for your third and fourth year.
+This is one of the medical school books list mainly for your third and fourth year.
 You can also start studying some of these books as you learn about certain diseases so that you can know how those diseases look in a real patient.
 That’s what you’ll be doing for your career, so it’s good to start practicing early!

 - Case Files Series by Eugene Toy.

 - These have been my favorite medical school books during third year.
 They are for specific specialties/rotations and give common cases for that specialty.
 They start with a story about a patient coming in with certain complaints and physical exam findings.
 It then asks you what the most likely diagnosis is and what you should do next.
 You turn the page and it gives you the answers with explanation about the disease.
 It then asks you follow-up questions with answers and explanations at the end.
 After reading each case just one time I felt like I knew it well.
 That’s one of the best benefits of these books in my mind.
 They are also good preparation for the exams you have at the end of every rotation (yes, you still have tests third year) called Shelf exams.